On the notion of pseudocategory internal to a category with a 2-cell structure: Morphisms between 2-cell structures, naturally invertible 2-cell structures and cartesian squares

-The purpose of describing 2-cellstruct(\textbf{C}), the category of all 2-cell structures over a given category \textbf{C}, is the study of pseudocategories in \textbf{C}.
-The notion of pseudocategory in a category \textbf{C} depends of the 2-cell structure considered over \textbf{C}.
-For example, a pseudocategory in \textbf{C} with the codiscrete 2-cell structure is a precategory, while, if considering the discrete 2-cell structure, it is an internal category.
-It seems to be interesting to study, for a given category \textbf{C}, how the notion of pseudocategory changes from a precategory to an internal category by changing the 2-cell structure considered over \textbf{C}.
-This topic was studied in \cite{Ch9} for the case of weakly Mal'cev sesquicategories.
+The reason for describing Cell($\C$), the category of all 2-cell structures over $\C$, is the study of pseudocategories internal to $\C$.
+A pseudocategory (Definition \ref{def pseudocat}), internal to $\C$, depends on the 2-cell structure which is being considered over $\C$.
+For example, a pseudocategory in \textbf{C} with the codiscrete 2-cell structure is a precategory, while if considering the discrete 2-cell structure it is an internal category.
+It seems to be interesting, for a fixed category $\C$, the study of the variation of a pseudocategory (from a precategory to an internal category) as the 2-cell structure considered over $\C$ varies from the initial to the terminal object in Cell($\C$).
+Another seemingly important aspect of Cell($\C$) is the following.
+Every morphism